 I Kill the Mockingbird, by Paul Acampora.
 Roaring Brook Press, 2014, 177 pages.
 Reading level: Middle grades, ages 11-12 Maturity level: 4 (ages 11-12) and up Lucy and her friends Elena and Michael are cemented by the lasting ties of book-fandom.
 They all love books, but not necessarily the same ones.
 Michael, for instance, has […]

 This book is a “Best of the Best” pick from our Winter Book Fair.
 CLICK HERE to see more gift ideas!
 Tommysaurus Rex by Doug TenNapel.
 Scholastic (Graphix), 2013.
 238 pages.
-Reading Level: Middle grades, ages 8-10 Maturity Level: 3 (ages 8-10) and up One-line Summary: This graphic novel’s humor and lively drawing style are made-to-order for middle-grade boys, but it also deals thoughtfully with important themes.
-Ely’s best friend is a dog, which seems pretty […]
+Reading Level: Middle grades, ages 8-10 Maturity Level: 3 (ages 8-10) and up One-line Summary: This graphic novel’s humor and lively drawing style are […]

 This seems like an odd time of year to talk about death, but the joy of the Christmas season wouldn’t be joyful at all if that baby did not represent God’s solution to our biggest problem.
 Isaac Watts recognized that, in one of my most favorite Christmas hymns: No more let sin and sorrow reign, […]